-Any serious table tennis player has a paddle that he is very accustomed to and attached to and that he would like to use for as long as possible.
-But ping pong rackets do not maintain themselves, therefore you will need to know how to handle, clean and maintain it properly so that you will be able to enjoy using it for a long time.
+Any serious table tennis player has a paddle that he is accustomed to, and would like to use for as long as possible.
+However, ping pong rackets do not maintain themselves.
+Therefore you will need to know how to handle, clean and maintain it properly so that you will enjoy using it for a long time.

-The part that is subjected to wearing out most is the rubber of the ping pong rackets.
-While the wooden handle of the paddle will not have a major influence on your game style, a worn-out rubber with dramatically influence the trajectory of your shots.
+The rubber of the ping pong rackets wears out the most.
+While the paddle’s wooden handle will not significantly influence your game style, a worn-out rubber with dramatically influence your shots’ trajectory.

-If you do not clean the rubber constantly and properly, you will notice a decrease in your performance, as constant dirt accumulation on it will tend to grip the ball and reduce the elasticity.
+If you do not clean the rubber frequently and correctly, you will notice a decrease in your performance.
+Constant dirt accumulation will stick to the ball and reduce the elasticity.
 But how do you clean the rubber?

-Simply damp the sponge in warm water and rub the surface of the rubber gently, as not to damage it.
-If you want, you can use a bit of detergent in the water, but do not exaggerate with it as you may damage the rubber and the glue.
+To clean, damp the sponge in warm water and rub the rubber’s surface gently, not to damage it.
+You can use a bit of detergent in the water, but do not exaggerate as you may damage the rubber and the glue.

 Breathing On The Rubber

-Some players also use a technique that implies breathing on the ping pong rackets and wiping them with their hands afterward.
-However, even though the breath is mostly composed of water vapors if you want to use this method then you need to thoroughly wash your hands before doing so.
+Some players also breath on the ping pong rackets and wipe with their hands.
+Even though the breath is mostly composed of water vapors if you want to use this method, then you need to wash your hands thoroughly before doing so.

-If you are trying to clean ping pong rackets with outward pimples, the most effective solution to your problem is using a toothbrush.
-It is highly recommended that you use a new toothbrush and that the toothbrush is only used for this particular purpose.
+If you are trying to clean ping pong rackets with outward pimples, the most effective solution is to use a toothbrush.
+It is highly recommended that you use a new toothbrush for this purpose.

-This method is a very efficient way to make sure that you get all the dust particles that accumulate on the pimples, in order to reduce the friction coefficient and improve the elasticity of rubber.
-A low amount of friction and high elasticity is what players that use outwards pimpled ping pong rackets strive for in the first place.
+It is a very efficient way to make sure you get all the dust particles that accumulate on the pimples, reduce the friction coefficient, and improve rubber elasticity.
+A low amount of friction and high elasticity is what players that use pimpled ping pong rackets outwards strive for in the first place.

 More Cleaning Choices

-If you are not used to using the cleaning kit, you can use clean water and cotton.
-You can simply apply some water on the rubber, then wipe off all the dust and stains from the rubber surface with the cotton.
+You can also use clean water and cotton.
+Apply some water on the rubber, then wipe off all the dust and stains from the rubber surface with the cotton.

-If you feel that the dust on the rubber is not easy to remove, there are two solutions to cater to this issue.
+If you feel the dust is not easy to remove from the rubber, there are two solutions;

 - You can get a Nittaku or Butterfly foam cleaner.
-Both of these foam cleaners are having a certain electrostatic dust removal function.
-But still, they will not completely remove all the dust.
+Both of these foam cleaners have a specific electrostatic dust removal function.
+But still, they will not altogether remove all the dust.
 There will be a small amount of residue remain on the rubber.

 - Use OPP tape.
-This is the most thorough and perfect dust removal method, but it is also the most troublesome.
-You can go and buy OPP tape with a larger size.
+It is the most thorough and perfect dust removal method.
+It is also the most troublesome.
+Buy a large size OPP tape.
 After washing the rubber, wait for the water to dry, then tear some OPP tape to stick the dust.
-Once it is done, you will find the rubber surface will be very clean.
+Once it is done, the rubber surface will be spotless.

 Rubber protector sheet/protective film

-It is not easy to find a thick protector sheet as most of the protector sheets available on the market is quite thin.
-You will need to take some time to find them.
+It is not easy to find a thick protector sheet as most of the protector sheets available on the market is relatively thin.

 The general protector sheet will have a size that is much larger than the rubber.
 My suggestion is to cut it slightly smaller than the rubber surface (the edge is about 5mm smaller).

-The purpose to make the protector sheet to be smaller than the rubber so that the protector sheet can easily stick flat on the rubber.
-Like that, it doesn’t need to be deliberately aligned and the edge is not easy to open.
+The purpose of making the protector sheet smaller than the rubber is to stick flat on the rubber easily.
+It doesn’t need to be aligned, and the edge is not easy to open.

-However, the disadvantage is that the edge of the rubber will get older than the inner rubber after some time.
+However, the disadvantage is that the rubber’s edge looks older than the inner rubber after some time.

-But the disadvantage for this is that it will be very troublesome to align each time you want to attach the protector sheet onto the rubber.
+The disadvantage is that it will be troublesome to align when you want to attach the protector sheet onto the rubber.

 The protector sheet is generally sticking from the bottom of the racket.
 The procedure is similar to sticking the rubber.
 First press the bottom end and then slowly press it with the glue stick to avoid air bubbles.

-Many people think that grippy rubbers are non-tacky, so it is not necessary for them to clean these types of rubbers.
-But this is actually not true.
+Many people think that grippy rubbers are non-tacky and don’t need cleaning.
+But this is not true.

-The aging rubber will weaken the friction on the surface, and the aging of the rubber will also affect the surface elasticity.
+The aging rubber weakens the friction on the surface, and the rubber’s aging, in turn, affects the surface elasticity.
 Therefore, cleaning the grippy rubber is also very important.

 The cleaning process for grippy rubber is almost the same as the sticky rubber.
-You should wipe the rubber surface from inside to the outside to avoid leaving any residue in between.
+You should wipe the rubber surface from inside out to avoid leaving any residue in between.

-You can clean with water or cleaner, as long as you don’t let water or foam remain on the rubber after cleaning.
+You can clean with water or cleaner, as long as you don’t let the rubber retain water after cleaning.

-There is some average quality of foam cleaners that can leave the stains and dust on the rubber after cleaning.
-You need to be careful with this cause if they are not completely clean off, they can form a film after some time which can deteriorate the rubber performance.
+Some low-quality foam cleaners leave rubber stains and dust after cleaning.
+You need to be careful cause if they are not completely clean, they form a film after some time which can deteriorate the rubber performance.

 Just do the same as the sticky rubber.

 The protector sheet used for grippy rubber needs to be self-adhesive.
-The price will be slightly more expensive compared to the sticky rubber.
+The price is slightly higher compared to the sticky rubber.
 You can buy some extra sheets because you will need to replace the protector sheet from time to time.

 Not Cleaning At All

-On the other hand, if you are using ping pong rackets created for countering the spin effects of your opponent, the best thing that you can do is not clean the rubber at all.
+On the other hand, if you are using ping pong rackets created to counter your opponent’s spin effects, the best thing that you can do is not clean the rubber at all.

-Regardless of the methods that you choose to clean your paddle, the rubber will eventually wear out and will need changing at some point.
-While you can prolong the life of the rubber for quite some time by maintaining it properly, remember that old and worn out rubber will never have the same properties as a new one.
+Regardless of the method, you choose to clean your paddle, the rubber will eventually wear out and will need changing at some point.
+While you can prolong the rubber’s life for some time by maintaining it properly, remember that old and worn out rubber will never have the same properties as a new one.